wahabaftab/Blogging-Site-for-ColourBlind/README.md

 This repo contains a blogging website designed for normal people as well as those who are visually impaired or suffer from color-blindness.

+More details about the project can be found here:  https://wahabaftab.com/Colour_Blind_Site/

 ### Instructions: